Turkey Hunting Season

 - Winter Turkey Season daily shooting hours are one half hour before sunrise to one half hour after sunset.

-- Hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, or vertical bows in the Winter Season.
+- Hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, vertical bows, or air guns that shoot arrows or bolts in the Winter Season.